 - pinch nutmeg

 - 1-2 green chillies chopped

-- Heat oil and ghee over medium-high heat and add the whole spices.
+- Heat a medium pot over medium-high heat.
+Heat oil and ghee and add the whole spices.

 - Add beef and stir-fry for about 5 minutes or until it changes color.